Nininunz/ha-smarthub/README.md

 # ha-smarthub
-Imports SmartHub usage dumps into InfluxDB and integrates into HomeAssistant
+Imports SmartHub usage dumps into InfluxDB and integrates into HomeAssistant for energy usage monitoring.

 ## Build Instructions
 Clone the repository